dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 breakpoint.

-There are also non-pausing breakpoints that print a message in the debugger’s interaction pane.
+There are also non-pausing breakpoints that print a message in the debugger's interaction pane.
 Generally, when we refer to breakpoints, we mean the pausing kind.

 Breakpoints can be either enabled or disabled.
 Enabled breakpoints are